Kohl Christensen giving his best mime impersonation in the most critical of situations. Photo by Stu Gibson.

 5. It ain't easy to photograph.

 “Surely not”, is probably the first thought that popped into your mind, followed by a sudden urge to scroll down to the comments section to vent your anger at such a statement.
 The surrounding imagery might make for easy viewing from your cubicle, but try dodging 10-foot wash-throughs on a sharp coral reef the size of a football field.
-Photographer Stu Gibson has been living part-time in Fiji for more than eight years and reckons the place can be a nightmare to shoot.
+Photographer Stu Gibson has been living part-time in Fiji for years and reckons the place can be a nightmare to shoot.
 “Cloudbreak is amazing for water photos but it’s incredibly hard to shoot water out there,” says Stu.
 “The wave breaks at random spots over a large area.
 At six-to-10 foot, the wave starts to cap out the back and you’ll get wash-throughs that clear the whole line up.
 If you’re sitting in the spot for a good shot, you’ll be copping four or five of those suckers right on the noggin.
 The first one is sweet, if you can dive deep.
 Then comes the second and the third wave.
 It’s all whitewash now so you’re not sure how deep to dive, and it’s time to get rag-dolled.”

 4. Cloudbreak doesn't spit, it breathes.